nRFCloud/utils/README.md

 ![License](https://img.shields.io/pypi/l/nrfcloud-utils)
 ![Python versions](https://img.shields.io/pypi/pyversions/nrfcloud-utils)

 nRF Cloud Utils is a script collection to make it easier to interface with nRF Cloud.
+They also include [nrfcredstore](https://github.com/NordicSemiconductor/nrfcredstore) to interface with nRF91 Series devices.

-The scripts in this repository mainly use endpoints in [the REST API](https://api.nrfcloud.com/v1).
+The scripts in this repository mainly use endpoints in the [nRF Cloud API](https://api.nrfcloud.com/v1) and the [nRF Cloud Provisioning API](https://api.provisioning.nrfcloud.com/v1/).

 See also the official [nRF Cloud documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/index.html).